d4rw0rs/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic-Tac-Toe
-Tic-Tac-Toe game developed in python
+Tic-Tac-Toe game developed in python using pygame with an AI player